 DP World's Fairview Container Terminal expanded its capacity to 1.35 million TEUs through a project completed in Fall 2017.
-The next phase of Fairview Container Terminal expansion is expected to begin construction in Q3 2022, increasing terminal capacity to 1.8 million TEUs by Q4 2023.
+The next phase of Fairview Container Terminal expansion is expected to complete in Q2 2022 increasing terminal capacity to 1.6 millions TEUs, with the last phase of expansion further increasing terminal capacity to 1.8 million TEUs by Q3 2024.